kmayerb/tcrdist3/docs/public.rst

-Moreover, meta-clonotypes are by definition more abundant than exact clonotype and thus can be more reliably be detected in a single bulk unenriched sample, fascilitating more robust function comparisions across populations.
+Moreover, meta-clonotypes are by definition more abundant than exact clonotype and thus can be more reliably be detected in a single bulk unenriched sample, facilitating more robust function comparisons across populations.

 I am happy to use the defaults